rhizomik/BESDUI/README.md

-# SDEBM
+# BESDUI

-Structured Data Exploration BenchMark (SDEBM) based on the [Berlin SPARQL Benchmark (BSBM)](http://wifo5-03.informatik.uni-mannheim.de/bizer/berlinsparqlbenchmark/) but intended for benchmarking the user experience while exploring a structured dataset, not the performance of the query engine.
+Benchmark for End-User Structured Data User Interfaces (BESDUI) based on the [Berlin SPARQL Benchmark (BSBM)](http://wifo5-03.informatik.uni-mannheim.de/bizer/berlinsparqlbenchmark/) but intended for benchmarking the user experience while exploring a structured dataset, not the performance of the query engine.

 > Roberto García, Rosa Gil, Juan Manuel Gimeno, Eirik Bakke, David R. Karger.
 (2016).
-Structured Data Exploration Benchmark (SDEBM).
-Available from: http://w3id.org/SDEBM
+BESDUI: A Benchmark for End-User Structured Data User Interfaces.
+Available from: http://w3id.org/BESDUI

 Please, look at [CONTRIBUTING](CONTRIBUTING.md) and [LICENSE](LICENSE) to know how you can contribute to the benchmark.